Yoldrim/i18ndoris/README.md

 ]
 ```

 Perfect!
 Let's translate the strings and test it out.
+This is done by changing the `defaultMesasage` to the translated string.

 In React you need to trigger a re-render for the translation changes to take effect, and since our test component is pretty barebones we will have to force a re-render.